SDBrooks/HELL-OR-HIGHWATER/README.md

 ***

 ### ***Description***
-"PRAY FOR ME" is Shane Brooks' second project while attending General Assembly.
+"HELL OR HIGHWATER!" is Shane Brooks' second project while attending General Assembly.
 It was created and published between the dates of 03/28/2022 - 04/01/2022.
-It is a high-end, mens boutique, consisting of garments, as well as footwear and accessories.
+It is a high-end men’s ecommerce store, consisting of garments as well as footwear and accessories.
 It is a testing ground for his future endeavors is the fashion industry.
 Do enjoy.

 ***